Officials Warn Of Difficult Week Ahead As Questionable U.S. Coronavirus Death Count Nears 10,000

 “It’s going to be the hardest moment for many Americans in their entire lives,” he said.
 “And we really need to understand that if we want to flatten that curve and get through the other side, everyone needs to do their part.”

-Currently, the U.S. has the highest number of cases of the virus in the world, despite lack of testing, though it trails Spain and Italy in the number of deaths due to the disease.
+Currently, the United States has the highest number of cases of the virus in the world, despite lack of testing, though it trails Spain and Italy in the number of deaths due to the disease.